TITLE 13 INSURANCE

 (1) only short-term travel, accident-only, specified disease or other limited benefits; or

-(2) credit, disability income, hospital indemnity, long-term care insurance, vision care or any other limited supplemental benefit; or
+(2) credit, disability income, hospital indemnity, long-term care insurance, limited scope vision care, limited scope dental or any other limited supplemental benefit; or

 (3) self-funded plans that are subject to the Employee Retirement Income Security Act of 1974 (ERISA).